RobKraft/EfficientSoftwareDevelopment/content/en/about/Hire.md

 My specialties are:

+* Leading Technical Teams
+* Architecting solutions
 * .Net development
-* Architecting solutions
 * SQL Server
 * Securing applications

 I offer the following:

-* I am happy to spend an hour with you at no charge to learn about your challenges and provide ideas and discover what if I can offer help.
+* I am happy to spend an hour with you at no charge to learn about your challenges and provide ideas and discover what help I can offer, if any.
 * I particularly enjoy helping non-profits pro-bono or at low reasonable rates on larger projects.
 * I offer a "second opinion" on architectures.
 If you are considering starting a new solution and want to bounce your plans and ideas off the mind of another architect, please reach out.
 * I can mentor and train your developers to write better code.
 Code that is CLEAN, SOLID, and easy to maintain.